bryanthowell-tableau/tableau_tools/README.md

     allowable_values = [ { "Spring 2018" : "2018-02-01"} , { "Fall 2018" : "2018-09-01" } ]
     param.set_allowable_values_to_list(allowable_values)
     param.set_current_value('Spring 2018')

+\*\*\*NOTE: There is functionality for making a datasource from scratch however IT IS NOT FULLY TESTED IN RELEASE 5.0.0.
+Don't expect it to work, but there is code in there for how it could work (and it has worked in the past).
+Our best recommendation for now is:
+(1) CREATE A TEMPLATE USING TABLEAU DESKTOP
+(2) MODIFY THAT TEMPLATE FILE BY MAKING CHANGES OR SWAPPING IN FILES (3) PUBLISH TO SERVER, THEN USE THE REST API TO TRIGGER AN EXTRACT REFRESH IMMEDIATELY, THEN PUT ON A SCHEDULE

 ## 3 tabcmd